joehillen/sysz/README.md

   -u, --user               Only show --user units --sys, --system          Only show --system units
-  -s STATE, --state STATE  Only show units in STATE (repeatable) -v, --verbose            Print the systemctl command -h, --help               Print this message
+  -s STATE, --state STATE  Only show units in STATE (repeatable) -V, --verbose            Print the systemctl command -v, --version            Print the version
+  -h, --help               Print this message

   If no options are given, both system and user units are shown.